afunnydev/tinysociety/content/articles/2018-08-31-20-of-the-most-beautiful-tiny-cabins.md

 The Muji Hut is extremely cute and minimalistic.
 Put it on a trailer, and your vacation will never be the same again.

 The home is very expensive at $28000!!!
 But I recommend building it yourself!
+[Virtual staging](https://fixthephoto.com/virtual-staging) can help you visualize how it might look before committing to construction.

 ## Best Remote Home in Norway